 Why travel means so little until we can’t do it

 This blog is often about the hassles and problems of travel.
 But like so many other things, you don’t realize how much travel means to you until you can’t do it.
 So today I’m writing about travel memories.
-And “memories” in French is “souvenirs.”
+And “memories” in French are “souvenirs.”

 In this era of decluttering, I know I’m an aberration in some ways.
-I love buying a souvenir at least from every trip.
+I love buying a souvenir, at least from every trip.
 Sometimes edible and potable things like spices and candy and wine.
 They are great immediate reminders of trips past.
 Other times I buy souvenirs that last.

 A memory, of course, exists without souvenirs

-I’ve been home now for about two weeks.
+I’ve been home now from my last trip for about two weeks.
 I still savor my travel memories.
 My favorite wine glass, purchased from Mala Tavern, sits on a shelf.
 It brings back memories of sitting by the water near Lahaina, Maui, at one of my favorite restaurants in the world.
 A simple glass brings me joy when I imagine being on the ship’s deck looking at the ocean.
 And, I love wearing inexpensive bracelets, several at a time, most of them purchased on some trip or other, each with its own memories attached.

-Memories can come as themes
+Memories can come as themes.

 Even if you aren’t a big shopper, there’s the “one item a trip” option.
 Plus, you can purchase souvenirs with a consistent theme.

 We took the same thematic idea.
 We chose cats.
 Now we have a LOT of cat things, each from somewhere different.
 And each, for the most part, with a nice travel memory attached.
 (A suggestion: If you try this system, a labeling method is not a bad idea.
-You will forget where some little cute thing came from, at least it’s happened to us.)
+You will forget where some little cute thing came from.
+At least it’s happened to us.)

 YOU MAY BE INTERESTED IN OTHER TRAVELERS UNITED STORIES